archetype-themes/plugin-theme-component/README.md

   THEMEDIR  [default: .] path to theme directory

 FLAGS
-  -q, --[no-]quiet  suppress non-essential output
+  -q, --[no-]quiet  Suppress non-essential output

 DESCRIPTION
   Generate an import map for JavaScript files in the assets directory